confluentinc/cp-demo/README.md

 ![image](images/drawing.png)

 _Note_: this is a Docker environment and has all services running on one host.
 This demo is not to be used in production; this is exclusively to easily demo the Confluent Platform.
-Additionally, Confluent Control Center should be deployed with its own dedicated metrics cluster, separate from the cluster with production traffic.
+In production, Confluent Control Center should be deployed with a valid license and with its own dedicated metrics cluster, separate from the cluster with production traffic.
 Using a dedicated metrics cluster is more resilient because it continues to provide system health monitoring even if the production traffic cluster experiences issues.

 ## Installation